Ted Ray (golfer)

 Edward Rivers John Ray (6 April 1877 – 26 August 1943) was a British professional golfer, one of the leading players of the first quarter of the 20th century.
 He won two major championships, the Open Championship in 1912 and the U.S. Open in 1920, and contended in many others.
 He was captain of the British team in the inaugural Ryder Cup, in 1927.

 Early life

 Ray was born at Marais, Grouville, Jersey on 6 April 1877, the son of Stephen Ray, the captain of an oyster trawler, and his wife, Mary Ann Arm.
-He learnt his golf on the Grouville Links, one of large number of local boys who later became professional golfers which included Harry Vardon, his brother Tom, the Gaudin brothers, the Boomer brothers and the Renouf brothers.
+He learnt his golf on the Grouville Links, one of a large number of local boys who later became professional golfers which included Harry Vardon, his brother Tom, the Gaudin brothers, the Boomer brothers and the Renouf brothers.
 Ray was a tall, well-built man who was known for his prodigious power, although his shots often landed in awful positions.
 In addition to his prowess on the golf course, he was also useful at billiards and lawn bowls.